Live and Work Sustainably

-Ann Arbor is one of the top five cities for walking community in the country.
+Ann Arbor is one of the top five cities for walking in the country.
 Ann Arbor has over 77 lane miles of bike lanes and shared-use arrow segments, over 400 miles of sidewalk, over 1,000 bike parking spaces in downtown, and 57 miles of shared-use paths.

 GoPass riders used

 The Ride over 600,000 times last year.
 Choosing alternative transportation modes, like riding the bus, are healthier, cheaper, reduce congestion, and reduce our community greenhouse gas emissions.